zackautocracy/BookJar/README.md

 ## Design Goals
 - An easily searchable library with a good SPA experience (Single page application)
-- Conjuring the power of Javascript instead of conceiving a backend architecture
+- Conjuring the power of Javascript instead of conceiving a Backend architecture
-- Convenience when adding Data , no dabatabase needed storage is rely solely on `books.xml`
+- Convenience when adding Data , no dabatabase needed , storage rely solely on `books.xml`
-- Fast data generation from XML via XSLT ,revealing a versatile data format baked specifically for APIs (JSON)
+- Fast data generation from XML via XSLT , revealing a versatile data format baked specifically for APIs (JSON)

 ## Features
-- Book Search is keyword based instead of strict match.
-No you don't need to remember the exact name to find your book again
+- Book Search is keyword based instead of strictly matched.
+No you don't need to remember the exact name to find your book again.
 - A big collection of books and their ratings to browse just for you.
-- Search by Author name and/or Book title name
+- Search by Author name and/or Book Title name

 ## Dependencies

-- The App uses Handelbars (Template Engine for Javascript) to display books with their respective data It's already added via a CDN , make sure to run it while connectec on the internet though.
+- The App uses Handelbars (Template Engine for Javascript) to display books with their respective data It's already added via a CDN , make sure to run it while you're connected to the internet though.
-- You need an XSLT Processor in order to generate the JSON file , for more info on how to install such a tool checkout [this resource](http://saxon.sourceforge.net/)
+- You need an XSLT Processor in order to generate the JSON file , for more infos on how to install such a tool checkout [this resource](http://saxon.sourceforge.net/)

 ## Getting Started